the-red-feather/thesis/assessments/P2/P2-prototype.md

 <!-- Geoprocessing is a core application of geographic information systems (GIS) and refers to the spatial analysis of data to derive information.
 [SOURCE: https://www.tandfonline.com/doi/full/10.1080/13658816.2016.1227441]-->

-**The web plays a vital role in pursuing this goal.** The vast majority of geodata end-products are web applications. this seems to stem from the web's excellent ability to publish cross-platform, and the fact that web-apps require no installations.
+**The web plays a vital role in pursuing this goal.** The vast majority of geodata end-products are web applications (I NEED A SOURCE). this seems to stem from the web's excellent ability to publish cross-platform, and the fact that web-apps require no installation besides the browser.

-**However, geoweb-applications have their limitations.** They are mostly meant as a visualization.
+**However, geo web applications are functionally very limited, compared to native geo applications.** They are mostly used as data visualizers.
 User interactivity is limited to moving the camera, toggling layers, adding annotations.

 <!-- Gaining insight into geodata would entail more than just looking at data.
 I would say, It must be interacted with to gain true insight -->